Patelmeenakshi/techXchange_sprint/README.md

 The classification goal is to predict whether the patient has 10-year risk of future coronary heart disease (CHD).

-I have implemented Logistic Regression Model to predict Coronary Heart Disease.
+I have implemented Logistic Regression Model to predict Heart Disease.

 **What is Logistic Regression ?**